 This foresight will help you stay one step ahead of their needs and expectations, ensuring you are always there to answer them.
 It can even help you polish your customer journey and provide relevant services through upselling or cross-selling.

 But there is also a bigger picture here.
-By knowing where your customers as a group are heading, you can adapt your product or service line (or even introduce a completely new one) to stay relevant and ensure your market position in the long run.
+By knowing where your customers as a group are heading, you can adapt your product or service line (or introduce a new one) to stay relevant and ensure your market position in the long run.

 Our recent article on customer experience trends mentions how important it is for all your departments to work together to provide a great end-to-end customer experience.

 Having all your customer data in a single place – available to everyone – helps teams pass on information more easily.
 This fosters collaboration, ensuring that everyone works together towards a common goal.

-Creating a 360-degree view of the customer with a customer data platform (CDP)
+Creating a 360-degree View of the Customer with a Customer Data Platform (CDP)

-Finally, having a customer data platform ensures the safety and privacy of your customer data.
+On the other hand, having a customer data platform ensures the safety and privacy of your customer data.
 In turn, it increases the trust customers give you when handling their data.